Fugitive Comedy

 Sean Sullivan

-Sean has cemented himself as a stand-out comedian in the legendary Boston comedy scene.
+Sean Sullivan has cemented himself as a stand-out comedian in the legendary Boston comedy scene.
 With his quick wit and sharp jokes, it’s no wonder Sean was crowned 2022’s Funniest Person in Massachusetts or that he was selected to perform at the very top venues in New England including the Wang Theatre, Laugh Boston, and the Boston Calling music festival.
-After making his national television debut on Comedy Central, Sean has been consistently relied upon to deliver laughs all across the nation.
+Since making his national television debut on Comedy Central, Sean has been consistently relied on to deliver laughs all across the country.

 Amy Tee